 Month: July | Route: SJC-PDX-SJC | Miles: 1,138

 Two weeks after returning to the Bay Area from The Dresden Experience, the team headed off to OSCON in Portland, Oregon.
 Organized by O'Reilly Media, OSCON is an open source conference, primarily focused on DevOps and back-end architecture.
-A front-end library wasn't an ideal fit, but we were learning about the events that would move the dial for the business and there were many businesses in attendance we wanted to reach.
+A front-end library wasn't an ideal fit, but we were learning about the events that would move the dial for the business and there were many businesses in attendance we wanted to connect with.

 After the Dresden drip, OSCON was a relatively painless experience.
 I stayed at The Duniway downtown with a colleague.
 The food at Jackrabbit PDX* is outstanding and it was good to be a mere elevator ride away.